Tala, 10, attends a UNICEF temporary learning space in the Gaza Strip on Oct. 24, 2024.

 On Dec.
 7, 2023, people sit outside Kuwait School, northern Gaza Strip, where they took refuge after being displaced from their homes by ongoing air strikes. © UNICEF/UNI488785/Al-Qattaa

-85 percent of Gaza's schools have been damaged or destroyed by bombardment in the past year
+95 percent of all schools in the Gaza Strip have been partially or completely destroyed by bombardment in the past year

 For children caught in an unfolding crisis, school can be a refuge, a familiar place where they can learn and play with other kids, and begin to heal from the traumatic effects of war.